Baseline Models#

 Raises:

-ValueError – If the model has not been fitted or x is not 3-D.
+ValueError – If no horizon hint was provided and fit() was not called, or if x is not 3-D.

 Configure whether metadata should be requested to be passed to the fit method.